JonasMunck/st-sbl-presentation/PITCHME.md

 - many details will make it difficult for you :)
 @@ulend

+Note:

-@note[highlight the differences and that it is not obvious that you should go all in (in either of the directions.
-It is hard to foresee what _that_ user needs to know when she is viewing stop trade messages.)]
+- highlight the differences and that it is not obvious that you should go all in (in either of the directions.
+- It is hard to foresee what _that_ user needs to know when she is viewing stop trade messages.)]

 ---